-- From Southbound Loop 360: Drivers will take the southbound exit ramp located just north of RM 2222, using the right-turn lane to turn onto westbound RM 2222. - From Northbound Loop 360: Drivers will take the braided northbound exit ramp located north of Courtyard Drive and will move through the DDI to travel westbound on RM 2222.
+- From Southbound Loop 360: Drivers will take the southbound exit ramp located north of RM 2222, using the right-turn lane to turn onto westbound RM 2222. - From Northbound Loop 360: Drivers will take the new braided northbound exit ramp located just north of the southern Courtyard Drive entrance, and will move through the DDI to travel westbound on RM 2222.